gig-tech/terraform-provider-ovc/docs/resources.md

 * iops - (Optional) IOPS limiting of the boot disk
 * name - (Required) Name of the machine
 * description - (Optional) Description of the machine
+* act_as_default_gateway - (Optional, default to false) Set to true if this machine should act as a default gateway of its cloudspace.
+Note that only one machine on the cloudspace can act as a gateway, if more than a single machine have this flag, each machine will set default gateway to its IP address, which will lead to unexpected behaviour.
+To reset default gateway to the virtual gateway IP address, set the flag to **false**.
+In order to set default gateway to a different machine on the cloudspace:
+  * set flag to false on the machine_1 - current gateway
+  * set flag true on the machine_2 that will take over
+  * add dependency to the resource of the machine 2: `depends: [ovc_machine.machine_1]` - this is necessary to sort actions to first reset gateway to default, and then to set new machine to the gateway role.

 ## Resource: ovc_disk